liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/08-adapting-your-media-to-multiple-devices.markdown

 in @product@.

-When a blog entry or a web content article is published from staging, Adaptive Media scans the content for adaptive media images and publishes them to the live environment.
-The content is updated to match the new published adaptive media images in the live environment.
+When a blog entry or a web content article is published from staging, Adaptive Media scans the content for images that can be adapted, adapts them, and publishes them to the live environment.
+The content is updated to match the new published adapted images in the live environment.

-When blog entries or web content articles are exported, Adaptive Media images are exported in the LAR file as well.
-When a LAR file is imported that includes Adaptive Media images, the blog entry or web content article is updated to use the new imported adaptive media images.
+When blog entries or web content articles are exported, adapted images are exported in the LAR file as well.
+When a LAR file is imported that includes adapted images, the blog entry or web content article is updated to use the new imported adapted images.

-Adaptive media images are not regenerated during the export/import process or staging publication process.
-Instead, Adaptive Media reuses the existing images to improve the process's performance.
+Adapted images are not regenerated during the export/import process or staging publication process.
+Instead, Adaptive Media reuses the existing adapted images to improve the process's performance.

 ## Image Versioning with Adaptive Media